 Whaa…?
 Did I (and every professional film critic, who all praised it to the skies) see a different movie?
 “Bombs can’t fall in zero gravity” and other whiny horseshit was being hollered by pedantic dweebs as they flung themselves on their racecar beds in despair.
 (Sound doesn’t travel in space either, but everyone wants to hear those engines, lasers, and explosions, don’t they?
 Yes, you too, Neckbeard.
 Remember, it’s a fantasy.)

 The other major source of pissing and moaning was the characterization of Luke Skywalker, which I thought was the film’s masterstroke.
 In The Last Jedi, Luke has become a Yoda figure — a wild-eyed, disillusioned hermit, who believes to the core of his being that he is a catastrophic failure (echoing Yoda’s Revenge of the Sith line “into exile, I must go” after failing to stop the Emperor).
 This was a nice piece of work by Johnson, and performed beautifully by Mark Hamill (who was snubbed by the Oscars in the Supporting Actor category, if you ask me.)
 But evidently, Luke wasn’t enough like the old “Expanded Universe Luke” for some naysayers, clutching their pearls in high dudgeon.
 Based on the decent-sized amount I’ve read myself back in the day, a good chunk of the original EU was uninspired, juvenile, color-by-numbers garbage.
 Seriously, I’ve never read anything as badly written as some of that shit.
 I don’t care what the upcoming stand-alone Han Solo movie does, it will never be as clunky and stilted as Ann C. Crispin’s version of the Solo origin story.
 I loved the fact that The Force Awakens had Han return to his roots as a shady, second-rate smuggler and made Leia a boots-on-the-ground Resistance general.
 The EU’s choice?
 Make them a boring old married couple dealing with the bureaucracy of the “New Republic.”
-And the EU’s Luke Skywalker was a dull plaster saint with nothing truly interesting about him.
+And the EU’s Luke Skywalker was a noble but dull plaster saint.
 That’s what people wanted?
+Again, How.
+Fucking.
+Boring.

 After a half-hour of wading through these complaints, I actually unsubscribed from the Star Wars subreddit in a fit of disgust, and thought dark thoughts about perpetually butt-hurt fanboys who were disappointed that The Last Jedi wasn’t the movie they had “written for themselves in their heads” (to quote my very perceptive wife, who also loved the film, along with all of my friends and anyone whose opinion I respect.)
 Continue reading